-We're gathering evidence from a wide range of sources across the UK that consider how experiences of the pandemic have been influenced by people’s existing health conditions and inequalities.
+We've been gathering evidence from a wide range of sources across the UK that consider how experiences of the pandemic have been influenced by people’s existing health conditions and inequalities.

 - What was the impact of people’s existing health status on their experience of COVID-19?

 - How did people’s individual, social and economic circumstances affect their experience of COVID-19?

 - What was the impact of government and societal response to the pandemic on people’s health eg lockdown?